 User messages are always encrypted with best practice encryption.
 Currently messages are encrypted with AES Encryption.
 Subsequently the AES Symmetric key is asymmetrically encrypted using RSA 2048.
 The (RSA) key to decrypt messages is derived from a secret provided by the user, which is either his or her password or a secret provided via a Single Sign On call by the organization he or she works.
 Zivver does not store the secret, nor the decryption (private) key.
 This means that nobody but the sender and the recipient of the message can decrypt the message and read its content.
-Read the details of our encryption approach in our white paper.

 Multiple times per year we let our product and infrastructure be tested by independent, world class, researchers.
 Not only from the outside (black box testing), but also from the inside by giving the researchers accounts (grey box testing) and even the full source code of Zivver (white box testing).
 Currently we collaborate on this topic with the Hacking as a Service team of Deloitte.
 Every subsequent test Deloitte challenges us if we have taken appropriate measures to mitigate risks they have found in our product or infrastructure.

 Additionally, we have many security researchers that enthusiastically participate in our active vulnerability disclosure program that is hosted through HackerOne.
 We motivate these researchers from all around the world to identify and report any potential security issues or other security weaknesses in our product and platform.
 This also really challenges us to continuously look for improving the security of our product.

 To keep access to the user data secure, Zivver enforces strong authentication for account access.
 Users can login to their account using their password and an SMS code or time-based one time password (for example using Google Authenticator).